scallop-lang/scallop-lang.github.io/md/ssft22/lab1.md

 To put into the context of our example, there should be a path from 1 to 3 (1 --> 2 --> 3), and a path from 1 to 1 (1 --> 2 --> 4 --> 1).
 Note that `path` is directional.
 There should not be a path from 5 to 3.

-Please write the rule for `path` relation.
+Please write the rule for the `path` relation.
 Note that you could either write two rules or one rule with an `or` inside of it.
 You should use the following to execute the program